You are here

 One of the foremost advances in school-wide discipline is the emphasis on school-wide systems of support that include proactive strategies for defining, teaching, and supporting appropriate student behaviors to create positive school environments.
 Instead of using a piecemeal approach of individual behavioral management plans, a continuum of positive behavior support for all students within a school is implemented in areas including the classroom and non-classroom settings (such as hallways, buses, and restrooms).
 Positive behavior support is an application of a behaviorally-based systems approach to enhance the capacity of schools, families, and communities to design effective environments that improve the link between research-validated practices and the environments in which teaching and learning occurs.
 Attention is focused on creating and sustaining primary (school-wide), secondary (classroom), and tertiary (individual) systems of support that improve lifestyle results (personal, health, social, family, work, recreation) for all children and youth by making targeted behaviors less effective, efficient, and relevant, and desired behavior more functional.

-The Judge David L. Bazelon Center for Mental Health Law has published a fact sheet describing SWPBS, entitled “Way to Go: School Success for Children with Mental Health Needs.”
-According to Bazelon, the literature summarizing studies of school-wide PBS suggests that, on average, PBS schools see improvements in social climate and academic performance and experience 20- to 60-percent reductions in disciplinary incidents.
+The Judge David L. Bazelon Center for Mental Health Law has published a fact sheet describing SWPBIS, entitled “Way to Go: School Success for Children with Mental Health Needs.”
+According to Bazelon, the literature summarizing studies of school-wide PBIS suggests that, on average, PBIS schools see improvements in social climate and academic performance and experience 20- to 60-percent reductions in disciplinary incidents.
 The fact sheet stresses the need for adherence to the best-practice standards, particularly family involvement and social-emotional learning.
-According to Bazelon, SWPBS, “requires family buy-in, participation and support."8
+Bazelon emphasizes that SWPBIS, “requires family buy-in, participation and support.”

-Mental Health America is on record in support of “no reject, no eject” policies that deal with misbehavior rather than getting rid of the problem through suspension or expulsion.
-There are times when isolation of the offender is the only responsible choice, but MHA believes that the better choice is not to deprive the child of services and to integrate all children into the classroom whenever possible, using more subtle tools that shape better behavior rather than giving up when a child acts out.
+Mental Health America is on record in support of “no reject, no eject” policies that deal with the underlying issues related to misbehavior rather than getting rid of challenging students through suspension or expulsion.
+There are times when isolation of the offender is the only responsible choice, but MHA believes that the better choice is not to deprive the student of services and to integrate all children into the classroom whenever possible, using more subtle tools that shape better behavior rather than giving up when a child acts out.

 Call to Action

-Mental Health America supports the adoption of proactive approaches like school-wide positive behavior support and “no eject, no reject” policies.
-MHA will support SWPBS legislation in the Congress, following up on then-Senator Obama’s 2007 initiative, S. 2111 (companion bill to Rep Hare’s HR 3407), the proposed “Positive Behavior for Effective Schools Act.”
+Mental Health America supports the adoption of proactive approaches like school-wide positive behavioral intervention and support and “no eject, no reject” policies.
+MHA will support SWPBIS legislation in the Congress.
 MHA will provide information to the affiliate field and others to promote State and local legislation which transforms school discipline into a system of supports that furthers mental wellness.

-The Mental Health America Board of Directors approved this policy on September 12, 2009.
-It is reviewed as required by the Mental Health America Public Policy Committee
+The Mental Health America Board of Directors approved this policy on June 8, 2014.
+It will be reviewed as required by the Public Policy Committee.

-- The abolishment of corporal punishment in our nation's schools is also called for by the National PTA, the American Academy of Pediatrics, the American Academy of Child and Adolescent Psychiatry, the National Congress of Parents and Teachers, the National Education Association, the American Bar Association, and EPOCH-USA.
+The abolishment of corporal punishment in our nation's schools is also called for by, inter alia, the National PTA, the American Academy of Pediatrics, the American Academy of Child and Adolescent Psychiatry, the National Congress of Parents and Teachers, the National Education Association, the American Bar Association, and EPOCH-USA.